inaimathi/cl-web-dev/README.md

 Takes a string and tries to parse it into a JSON object.

+#### map-markup

+Takes a list, and som element markup.
+Collects the results of applying the markup to each element of list.
+Automatically applies `join` to avoid commas in modern browsers.

 #### fn

 Shorthand for the anonymous function of zero arguments.